 The administration of antiviral treatment soon after symptom onset for people with COVID-19 or influenza can reduce disease severity.
 Additionally, the administration of influenza antivirals to residents of RACF after exposure improves clinical outcomes and assists in controlling the outbreak.

-NSW Health is working with General Practitioners (GPs) and providers of RACF to make sure residents are aware of these medications and are able to receive them as soon as they need them.
+NSW Health is working with general practitioners (GPs) and providers of RACF to make sure residents are aware of these medications and are able to receive them as soon as they need them.

-The following information has been developed to assist GPs, residents and their families to make informed decisions regarding the use of antiviral medicines:
+This information has been developed to assist GPs, residents and their families to make informed decisions regarding the use of antiviral medicines:

 For additional information on holding antivirals at the residential facilities, see the

-Requirements for residential care facilities (RCFs) under the NSW Poisons and Therapeutic Goods Legislation
+Requirements for residential care facilities (RCFs) under the NSW Poisons and Therapeutic Goods Legislation.